Must-Have Legal Documents for Your Canadian Church

 How to Prepare:

-1. Consult with charity lawyers to draft comprehensive bylaws that align with Canadian laws and your church’s needs.
+1. Consult with experienced charity lawyers to draft comprehensive bylaws that align with Canadian laws and your church’s needs.

 2. Regularly review and update them to reflect current practices and legal requirements.